Grades3 to 5

 GradesK to 8

 In the ClassroomMathGames is perfect for practice with many different math concepts.
 Include a link to games on your class website or classroom computers.
 Be sure to share games with parents for play at home.
 Take advantage of the free registration to register your class to follow student progress and challenge students to increase scores.
 Ask students to write blog entries sharing their learning and understanding for each game using Telegra.ph, reviewed here.
 This blog creator requires no registration.
-If you are teaching younger students and looking for an easy way to integrate technology and check for understanding, challenge your students to create a blog using EasyBlog, reviewed here.
-Take this a step further and challenge students to pick the game they learned the most from and make a featuer video about it using Biteable, reviewed here.
+If you are teaching younger students and looking for an easy way to integrate technology and check for understanding, challenge your students to create a blog using Edublog, reviewed here.
+Take this a step further enhance students' learning by to picking the game they learned the most from and make a feature video about it using Biteable, reviewed here.
 Biteable claims to be "the world's simplest video maker," and they may be right.
 If you teach using Common Core Standards, this site is excellent for finding practice activities aligned to the standards.
 Measure student growth for Common Core Standards using Edulastic, reviewed here.

 Grades5 to 12

 In the ClassroomMathPapa is an excellent addition to any Algebra classroom.
 Provide a link on classroom computers for students to use to solve problems and view the step-by-step process.
 Share on an interactive whiteboard as you discuss steps for solving Algebra problems.
 Share a link to MathPapa on your class web page for student use at home.
-If you are beginning the process of integrating technology, have students create blogs sharing their learning and understanding using Loose Leaves, reviewed here.
-Take this a step further and challenge pairs or small groups to create a screencast with audio for how they solved the "problem of the week."
+If you are beginning the process of integrating technology, replace paper and pen by having students create blogs sharing their learning and understanding using Loose Leaves, reviewed here.
+Take this a step further enhancing students' learning, and challenge pairs or small groups to create a screencast with audio for how they solved the "problem of the week."
 Use a tool like Free Screen Recorder, reviewed here.
 Share MathPapa with younger students who have mastered basic math facts and are ready to learn basic Algebra.
-With younger students, integrate technology and check for understanding using EasyBlog, reviewed here.

 GradesK to 12